NL33/electron-git/z-next.md

 **Possible Next**

+# add default apps. ^^New Feature
+-when open an app, in the navigator, be able to right click and add to default apps.
+So it shows up no matter whether opened or not.

+# close apps from navigator, whether or not they have windows.
+-currently, not able to do that--gives error if try to close item that has no windows.

 # if in search box and hit down arrow, move out of search box and into the list to select item to focus on
 -right now, the way to move out of the search box is with tab